SteveUpton/matplotlib-chernoff-faces/README.md

 # matplotlib-chernoff-faces
-A Matplotlib to visualise dataframes as Chernoff Faces
+A Matplotlib plugin to visualise dataframes as Chernoff Faces